crc-si/COG-Conversion/README.md

 **NOTES**

-    - If commandline execution, change the value to "No" in the following netcdf_cog.py line (510) if COGs have already been created.
+    - If commandline execution, change the value to "No" in the following line if COGs have already been created.
         - create_cog = "Yes"

-    - If only intending to create the COGs, then change the value to "No" in line 511:
+    - If only intending to create the COGs, then change the value to "No" in the line below.
         - create_stac = "Yes"

     - In order to be able to run in parallel, each tile is processed separately.
-        - Hence, it is necessary to have all tiles processed before running the STAC component of the program
+        - Hence, it is necessary to have all tiles processed before running the STAC component of the program.

 # Upload STAC catalogs to AWS S3 Bucket and Compile the STAC browser